Dark

 Built on open-source infrastructure

-Civana runs on Decidim — the same open-source participatory democracy platform used by hundreds of governments worldwide, including Barcelona and Helsinki.
+Civana runs on Decidim — the open-source participatory democracy platform used by governments worldwide.
 No proprietary lock-in.
-No black box algorithm.
+No opaque algorithms.
+Just transparent, auditable civic infrastructure.

 03